gdynamics/negentropy/README.md

 that are all short, very common, and very simple to pronounce, the entropy of the out is actually relatively significantly lower than normal English text.

+### englishset64.py -> scripts/englishset64_encodefile.py
+`englishset64.py` is a script which includes an `EnglishSet64` `MappedTranscoder` class which can perform Base64 encoding and decoding with a custom mapping functionality.
+In a stark contrast to `english64.py`, this script will generate a mapping to all of the words (text separated by whitespace) in its key file.
+This means firstly that 0:63 map to a list of words rather than to one single word each.
+This makes encoding slightly slower, and decoding much slower, as decoding has to perform a O(n^2) search for the corresponding index to a given word in the key, rather than simply using the reverse mapping trick used to get O(1) through dicts in b64, english64, etc. An important implementation detail is that the methodology for choosing a word out of the list corresponding to an index is done randomly, through Python's `random.choice()` functionality.

+The script `englishset64_encodefile.py` is a tool which uses `EnglishSet64` to encode a plaintext version and an encrypted version of Macbeth, and write out their results to `test/macbeth.txt.es64`, `test/macbeth.txt.enc.1.es64`, and `test/macbeth.txt.enc.2.es64`.

+Identically to `English64`, by expanding single characters to entire english words with spacing, the hope is to decrease the apparent entropy to a level which mimics actual English text.
+This method, naturally, can expand the size of the output data.
+However, as opposed to `English64`, `EnglishSet64` generates text that is 1 to the size of the largest word in your key file of the original.
+By utilizing a large list of words per index rather than a single word, attacks which attempt to detect the information hiding and reverse it by frequency analysis of words, as well as attempts which simply discover that there are 64 unique words are rendered useless.
+Also, by utilizing a key file, you can dynamically tune your entropy to better match the kind of text you intend to imitate.
+An approach with a custom key file may do something as simple as a Bash script where a text file is cleaned of all special characters, split into newlines, and run through the `uniq` utility.
+Finally, through the implementation of `random.choice`, no given input and key file will be likely to generate identical or particularly similar results, making an attack that re-encodes its hidden data per-copy to new system not discoverable and easily rooted out through searching for a single identical ciphertext, and each generated ciphertext has a slightly different entropy.

+It is important to note for anyone attempting to generate their own key file, however, that each word in the key file must be unique and never repeated, as otherwise you would incorrectly decode the word to the first index which has that word, rather than the original number, which may correspond to the 2nd or later index with that word.

+As for its success, `EnglishSet64` does its job as described.
+It, unsurprisingly, has an entropy closer to the cleartext than `English64` does, most obviously because they share the same source, `1-1000.txt` in their current implementations, and `EnglishSet64` utilizes all 1000 words rather than just the 64 most common, giving it a wider variety of characters, word lengths, etc. The best way I can think of detecting if someone is using this approach in multiple places from data alone appears to be that the entropies of all ciphertexts with the same key and input will likely be within a specific range of each other.
+More complex detection methodologies like searching for batches of text with a lot of the words in a known key file or words from a previous ciphertext may be possible.
+Most obviously, however, is just that the english is pretty much just as nonsensical, unpunctuated, and uncapitalized as `English64`, making actual well trained analysis show something is "up" very quickly.

 ## Use cases

 ### Information hiding